Saubhagya scheme

-Saubhagya Scheme or Pradhan Mantri Sahaj Bijli Har Ghar Yojana was an Indian government project to provide electricity to some households.
+Saubhagya Scheme or Pradhan Mantri Sahaj Bijli Har Ghar Yojana was an Indian government project to provide electricity to poor and disadvantaged households.
 The project was announced in September 2017 by Prime Minister Narendra Modi, who said that the aim was to complete the electrification process by December 2018.
 Certain households identified via the Socio-economic and Caste Census (SECC) of 2011 will be eligible for free electricity connections, while others will be charged Rs.
 500. On 16 November 2017, the government launched a website saubhagya.gov.in to disseminate information about the scheme.
 The total outlay of the project is Rs.
 16, 320 crore while the Gross Budgetary Support (GBS) is Rs.
 12,320 crore.

 The beneficiary household will get One LED lights, one DC power plug.
 It also includes the Repair and Maintenance of Meter Only (R&M) for 5 years.
 The scheme was closed in March 2022 since the target of 100% electrification was met.